Marikinyo/E-commerce-Customer-Behavior/README.md

-# E-commerce Customer Segmentation and Recommendation System
+# E-commerce Customer Segmentation and Similarity Matrices

 ## Overview
-This project segments customers into distinct groups using clustering algorithms and provides recommendations tailored to each group.
-It involves data preprocessing, clustering, validation, visualization, and recommendation generation.
+This project segments customers into distinct groups using clustering algorithms and provides similarity matrices tailored to each group.
+It involves data preprocessing, clustering, validation, visualization, and similarity matrices generation.

 ### Age Group Categorization
 The users were categorized into the following age ranges: